 Best use: If you are going on a long trip, see how much the flight would cost (in AA points).
 If the 50,000 points are sufficient, use the card.
 Then cancel it.
 This is not a card that is good to keep, so make sure you have a reason to use the 50,000 points before applying.

-Comments: A few years back, I sent my parents to Germany and back with two of these cards (my wife and I each got one).
+Comments: A few years back, I sent my parents to Germany and back with two of these cards as a Christmas gift (my wife and I each got one).
 What a great redemption!
 This is a perfect card for someone that wants to dip their toes in the travel rewards water since the bonus is so easy to attain—just make one purchase and pay the annual fee.
 Have an exit strategy.
 Aside from the bonus, this card is nothing special.

 Chase Sapphire Preferred: